tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-04-11-how-to-create-reusable-ansible-components.md

 scientific software using [Ansible](http://www.ansible.com/home).
 In the end we had an Ansible playbook for installing ``Bio::Perl``.
 The playbook did many things.
 It installed ``gcc`` and ``cpanm`` as well as ``Bio::Perl``.
-In this post I will show how we can split some of these tasks out into reusable components using Ansible's concept of "roles".
+In this post I will show how we can split these tasks out into reusable components using Ansible's concept of "roles".

 Let us have a look at the Ansible playbook from the end of the previous post.